manu-153/manu-153-Neural-Network-Implementation-for-Coffee-Roasting-Classification/README.md

 # Coffee Roasting Neural Network

-This repository contains a simple neural network implemented in Python using NumPy and TensorFlow to classify coffee roast levels based on temperature and duration.
+This repository showcases a neural network model built in Python, leveraging both NumPy for numerical computations and TensorFlow for deep learning operations.
+The primary objective of this project is to classify different coffee roast levels—such as light, medium, or dark—based on two key input features: temperature and roasting duration.

+The implementation is designed to demonstrate how fundamental machine learning concepts can be applied to a real-world use case.
+It walks through data preprocessing, model architecture, training, and evaluation, making it a valuable reference for beginners learning about neural networks as well as enthusiasts interested in applying AI to food science and roasting analytics.

 ## Table of Contents
 - [Introduction](#introduction)